Theoretical Foundations of Ordinal Multidimensional Scaling, Including Internal and External Unfolding: Internal Unfolding

+Although \prpref{gBopen} generalizes \prpref{shepard_internal}, it remains somewhat unsatisfactory as it still makes an assumption on the alternative configuration $f(\cX) \times g(\cY)$ by way of \eqref{gBopen}.
+It turns out that this assumption is not needed, although its absence makes the situation substantially more complicated.

+\begin{theorem} Suppose $\interior(\cX \cap \cY) \ne \emptyset$, and consider any pair of injective functions $(f,g)$ satisfying \eqref{internal_point_continuum}.
+Then $f$ coincides on $\cX$ with a similarity transformation.
+If in addition either $\cX$ contains the convex hull of $\cY$, or $\cY$ is convex, then $f$ and $g$ coincide on $\cY$. \end{theorem}

-In view of this proposition, it suffices to prove the theorem in a situation where $\cX = \cY$ is an open ball, which we denote $\cB$ henceforth.
-Unless specified otherwise, all the points belong to $\cB$.
+The proof occupies the rest of the section.
+Until the end of the proof, $(f,g)$ denotes a pair of injective functions satisfying \eqref{internal_point_continuum}.
+In view of \lemref{ball}, it suffices to consider a situation where $\cX = \cY$ is an open ball, which we denote $\cB$ henceforth, and to prove that $f$ and $g$ coincide on $\cB$.

 For a subset $\cS \subset \bbR^p$ we define $\dim \cS$ to be the dimension of the affine space spanned by $\cS$, denoted $\Span \cS$.
 We denote by $\dir \cS$ the direction of $\Span\cS$ and by $\Vect \cS$ the vector space spanned by $\cS$.
 In particular, for any $s \in \cS$, we have $\dir \cS = \Vect(\cS-s)$ and $\Span\cS = s + \dir\cS$.
 We say that two subsets $\cS$ and $\cS'$ are parallel if $\dir \cS \subset \dir \cS'$ or $\dir \cS' \subset \dir \cS$.